The criminal investigation by the Joint Investigation Team (JIT)

 Who can be held accountable for bringing down flight MH17?

 On the basis of this investigation, the OM announced on 19 June 2019 that it will prosecute four suspects.
 On 9 March 2020, at the first court session of the MH17 trial, the public prosecutor announced the charges against the suspects.
-They are held jointly accountable for downing flight MH17.
+Prosecutors said they hold them jointly accountable for downing flight MH17.
+However, one of them, Pulatov, was found not guilty and acquitted.
+Girkin, Dubinskiy and Kharchenko were found guilty.
+On 17 November 2022 the district Court of The Hague sentenced them to life imprisonment.

-The Joint Investigation Team thinks that in addition to the four suspects that are being prosecuted, more people were involved in downing flight MH17.
-For example, the team is still looking for information about the crew of the BUK TELAR and about those ordering the deployment of this weapon.
+The Joint Investigation Team thinks that in addition to the suspects that were prosecuted, more people were involved in downing flight MH17.
+For example, the team is still looking for information about the crew of the Buk TELAR and about those ordering the deployment of this weapon.
 To obtain more information, the JIT has made several witness calls.
 These have always resulted in more witnesses to come forward.

 JIT: joint investigation objective